0luv69/Digital_Bima/README.md

 # Digital Bima: Your One-Stop Shop for Streamlined Healthcare in Nepal

+## Introduction to Beema
+An application, build to digitilize the Government Health Beema of Nepal

 ## Problems Addressed

 1. **Lengthy Wait Times and Inefficiency:**